-Dunedin the ‘Scottish’ city of New Zealand with suburbs names such as Roslyn, St Clairs Ravensboure is home to Otago university which has it own tales of esoterics and old boys clubs which begin at the archway of the founding building of the Mining school which went on to be the University and connects to the Old Clock Tower.
+Dunedin the ‘Scottish’ city of New Zealand with suburbs names such as Roslyn, St Clairs, Ravensbourne, is home to Otago University which has it own curious tales of esoteric which begin at the archway of the founding building of the School of Mining which went on to be the University and connects to the Old Clock Tower.

 The two larger caricatures of scholars sit immediately above the archway.

 One, holding a globe and pointing to New Zealand,is accompanied by an owl (Minerva) sitting on a lamp (symbols of wisdom); and the other, holding a slate showing a mathematical sum, is accompanied by a skull atop a pile of books (symbols of mortality and learning).

 There is a great article on this called ‘Whatever happened to… the architect’s folly’?
 University of Otago Magazine Issue 43

 The article details how prominent early 20th century architect Edmund Anscombe – the University’s architect from around 1909 to 1929 – designed the Archway to link the School of Mines (now home to the University’s International office) and the Students’ Union (incorporating Allen Hall and now occupied by Theatre Studies) to the new university.

 During these years Anscombe made a substantial impact on the University’s environment, with other buildings including the Oliver Wing of the Clocktower Building and Marama Hall, as well as the Home Science, Lindo Ferguson and Zoology Buildings.
 Edmund Anscombe was born on 8 February 1874 in Lindfield, Sussex, England, the son of Eliza Mason and her husband, Edmund Anscombe, a carpenter.